a-troncoso/a-troncoso/README.md

 🔨 I’m currently working on an a project to manage home spends via mobile app build in React Native (U can visit it in repo called gastos-hogar)

-In the tech area currently learning design patterns, application architecture and developing lead skills 🦾
+🚀 I the tech area currently learning design patterns, application architecture and developing lead skills 🦾

 <!--
 **a-troncoso/a-troncoso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.